 Anneliese was elected in June 2017, and has been a shadow Treasury minister since July 2017.

-Anneliese lives on Rose Hill with her partner Ed and children Freddie, five, and Isabella, two.
+Anneliese lives on Rose Hill with her partner Ed and two children Freddie and Isabella.
 Anneliese represented Oxford from 2014 to 2017 as our MEP.
 In that role, Anneliese served on the Economic and Monetary Affairs Committee, focusing especially on clamping down on tax avoidance by big companies.
 She was also responsible for tightening rules on ﬁnancial services, to help prevent any repeat of the global ﬁnancial crisis.
 Before becoming an MEP, Anneliese worked for many years as an academic.
 She also chaired a local debt and welfare advice centre.

 Anneliese is working with a range of local organisations to try and tackle our city’s housing crisis and make sure there are new homes and action to reduce rough sleeping.